Piracetam – What is Piracetam?

 Does Piracetam Work?

-Piracetam improves the functioning of the (ACh) transmitters and receptors.
+Piracetam may boost the overall functions of the (ACh) neurotransmitters and receptors.
 Acetylcholine, abbreviated as (ACh), is implicated in memory processes and development.
 Choline sources, like Alpha GPC and choline bitartrate, increase the production of Acetylcholine.
-Piracetam, belonging to the racetam class of nootropics, stimulates, increases, and improves the activities of these ACh receptors.
+Specific racetams and nootropics may enhance or stimulate ACh receptor activities.
 Not only is ACh implicated in memory processes, the chemical compound is a neurotransmitter in both the peripheral nervous system (PNS) and central nervous system (CNS) in many organisms, including humans.

 If you would like to know more about Piracetam, please don’t hesitate to stop by our Piracetam Research Page.
 We have conducted our extensive studies to find medical documents, clinical results and trials on piracetam.